Click Topic Below to Go Straight There

-Measuring the option’s sensitivity is done by determining delta, which can be represented as a positive or negative figure depending on the option type.
-It will indicate how much that option’s value will increase or decrease according to fluctuations in the security or stock.
+Measuring the option’s sensitivity is done by determining delta, which can be represented as a positive or negative figure, depending on the option type.
+It will show how much that option’s value will increase or decrease according to fluctuations in the security or stock.

-Extrinsic value is otherwise known as time value.
-It is determined by the amount of time remaining before the option’s expiry.
+We otherwise known extrinsic value as time value.
+It is determined by the time remaining before the option’s expiry.
 This amount is the portion of the option’s premium above the intrinsic value.

-Option contracts would generally lose around one-third of the time value during the first half of the time period.
-The extrinsic value decreases at an accelerated rate, known as time decay, and it will eventually reach zero as the expiry draws closer.
+Option contracts would lose around one-third of the time value during the first half of the time.
+The extrinsic value decreases at a sped up rate, known as time decay, and it will eventually reach zero as the expiry draws closer.

 Are Options More Expensive At Open?

-In some cases, options may be more expensive at open.
-But, this is not a universal rule of thumb.
+Sometimes, options may be more expensive at opening.
+But this is not a universal rule of thumb.
 Everything that happens after markets close still plays a role in the value, but would mainly influence the following opening price.
 Many individual traders may only respond to various influential events and happenings in the early stages of the market when trade volume is at its peak.

 Are Options More Expensive Than Futures?

-Futures contracts are generally less expensive than options on a broad scale, especially if the volatility is high since options contracts are pricier if fluctuations are drastic.
-Options may be more expensive in some cases, depending on various factors.
+Futures contracts are less expensive than options on a broad scale, especially if the volatility is high since options contracts are pricier if fluctuations are drastic.
+Options may be more expensive sometimes, depending on various factors.

 What Makes Stock Options Go Up?

-The value of stocks would increase according to how many people hold or sell, and it will typically increase when more people are buying than selling.
+The value of stocks would increase according to how many people hold or sell.
+It will typically increase when more people are buying than selling.
 Those who own options will need to monitor volatility as the expiration date approaches.
 For options and underlying stocks or securities that expect high volatility, the premiums may be higher as higher profit is expected.

-On the other hand, stock prices that are relatively flat with little volatility will be cheaper to attain as a general rule.
-But, the risk is that unless the stock or security experiences a surge in volatility, the value of that option will likely remain the same, leaving little to no profit opportunity by the time of expiry.
+Stock prices that are relatively flat with little volatility will be cheaper to attain as a general rule.
+But the risk is that unless the stock or security experiences a surge in volatility, the value of that option will probably remain the same.
+This leaving little to no profit opportunity by the time of expiry.